 We are leading the development of Dark Antigen® immunotherapies by interrogating both sides of the immune synapse - the interface of recognition between cancer cells and T cells.

-From the tumor cell side, we look beyond the known proteome into the genomic dark matter to identify and characterize Dark Antigens™ uniquely presented on the surface of cancer cells by MHC receptors.
-We are also focused on unconventional targets such as monomorphic MR1, an exciting target that presents unconventional and cancer-specific ligands to T-cells.
+From the tumor cell side, we look beyond the known proteome into the genomic dark matter to identify and characterize Dark Antigens that are uniquely presented on the surface of cancer cells by HLA receptors, shared across broad patient populations, and homogenously expressed within tumors.

 Dark Antigen discovery

 Enara Bio® has developed a differentiated antigen discovery platform (EDAPT - Enara Dark Antigen Platform Technology) designed to explore the Dark Antigen landscape and validate HLA presentation and tumor specificity.

 Bioinformatics: We have created a set of proprietary bioinformatic databases to mine the genomic dark matter for novel cancer antigens derived from sequences outside of the known protein coding regions of the genome.